CuevasJohn/CuevasJohn.github.io/README.md

 ### CPSC 120

 * Lab 1
        Lab 1 is one of my favorite labs because we wroked with a partner for the first time in a coding envirement.
-I know it wasn't much but even learning how to work woth others is something I liked learning.
+I know it wasn't much but even learning how to work with others is something I liked learning.
 We printed out "Hello World" and I felt so accomplished from that little line.

 ---

 * Lab 8 Part 2
-   -dj
+        Lab 8 part 2 is another favorite of mine because we made a program that checks if numbers are prime or not.
+I never never knew hoe much coding goes into something that sounds so simple.
+We did get stuck at some point but we ended up getting through it.
+What surprised me was that the program worked on the first try.
+Nothing better than getting it right the first time.

+---

+* Lab